Sharing Research Data

 Research data can include raw or processed data files, software, code, models, algorithms, protocols, methods and other useful materials related to the research project.

 Research data do not include text in manuscript or final published article form, nor do they include data or other materials submitted and published as part of a journal article.

 Sharing research data with journal articles

 Upload to Mendeley Data: Mendeley Data is an open access, free-to-use repository that hosts data in all formats and from all disciplines.
 Upload and store your data (including raw and processed data, tables, code and software) in the repository and your data will receive a DOI, making it independently citable and discoverable.
-Your data will be accessible with your article with one click.
+Your data will be accessible with your article.
 See an example here.

-Enrich with interactive data visualizations: When publishing your research online, you are no longer confined to static visuals.
-Explore a set of in-article data visualization tools that will help you share insights with your readers.
-These interactive viewers include functionalities such as zoom, configurable display options, full screen mode, and many more.
+Enrich with interactive data visualizations: When publishing your research online, you are no longer confined to static visuals; you can explore a set of in-article interactive visualization tools that will help you share insights with your readers.
+These interactive viewers let readers delve into the data with functionalities including zoom, configurable display options and full screen mode

 Publish a data article: Data articles are brief, peer-reviewed publications about research data.
 Sharing data enables others to gain new insights and make interpretations for their own research.
 Thanks to a detailed dataset description, the data published in data articles can be reused, reanalyzed and reproduced by others.